Homology operations and cosimplicial iterated loop spaces: Calculation of and E-1 and E-2

-\begin{thm} The $E^1$ page of the spectral sequence associated to $\e^n(D_{rst})$ has a basis consisting of bigraded sets (column, bottom, top, middle) We give an exhaustive list of their elements.
+\begin{theorem} The $E^1$ page of the spectral sequence associated to $\e^n(D_{rst})$ has a basis consisting of bigraded sets (column, bottom, top, middle) We give an exhaustive list of their elements.
 For $m\in [0,n]$, we have

 For each pair $\ep < \ep' \in \h_s^p$ and $[p]=\im \ep \cup \im \ep'$ we have

 Here $-p$ is between $-s-1$ and $-2s$.

 For $\ep\in \h_s^p, \gamma\in \h_{s+r}^p$ and $[p]=\im \ep \cup \im \gamma$, we have